Sjögren's (pronounced show-grins) syndrome is a condition that affects parts of the body that produce fluids, like tears and spit (saliva).

 - hormones – the female hormone oestrogen may play a part, as the condition is much more common in women than men

 Primary Sjögren's syndrome is where you do not have any other related conditions.

 Living with Sjögren's syndrome

-Sjögren's syndrome is a long-term condition that does not tend to get better on its own, although the symptoms can often be treated.
+Sjögren's syndrome is a long-term condition that does not usually get better on its own, although the symptoms can often be treated.

-For some people the condition may just be a bit of a nuisance, while for others it can have a big impact on their everyday life.
+For some people it may just be a bit of a nuisance, while for others it can have a big impact on their daily life.